CRStefano/KWFEEF/README.md

 You need **Python 3.11+**.

-**The easy way (interactive dashboard):** open `Programma/` and double-click `Avvia_programma.bat`.
+**The easy way (interactive dashboard):** open `Program/` and double-click `Run_program.bat`.
 It installs its own dependencies, starts a local server, and opens your browser at `http://localhost:5000`.
 Drag the sliders (metabolic cost α, horizon τ, reach, …) and watch the optimum move.
 (I know, some things are still written in Italian.
 Unfortunately, I still can't think in English.
 Most of it, though, has been translated, and I solemnly promise that I'll translate everything.)

 **Reproducing the paper's numbers** (from inside `Programma/`):